 During 2015, UPHS and Aetna reached agreement on terms of a five-year agreement.
+A one-year bridge agreement is effective July 1, 2020.
 The terms of the agreement provide payments for inpatient hospital services on a per case rate basis.
 Payments for outpatient services continue to be predominantly based upon negotiated fee schedules.